Jason-Whitmore/jpf/docs/PolynomialModel.md

 ![Polynomial equation](images/polynomial_equation.png)

-where y_j is the *j* th output component, D is the model degree, N is the input vector size, and b_j and theta_i,j,k are the model parameters.
+where y_j is the *j* th output component, D is the model degree, N is the input vector size, and b_j, theta_i,j,k are the model parameters.

 ## Implementation